BlueStamp-Engineering-2022/Jacqueline_BSE_project/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone was finishing the assembly of the robotic arm and setting up the joystick controls.
+Assembling the frame of the arm was my first step, and after that I began attaching the servo motors to the joints of the arm and wiring them to the Arduino.
+Because the servos only have a range of 180 degrees, I had to be careful attaching them at the right angle to cover all the range of motion the arm needed.
+I used a short program to set every servo to 0 degrees, then attached them to the arm in the positions required.
+The code for the joystick assigns each x and y axis of the left and right joysticks to a different servo motor.
+Pushing the joystick returns a value from 0 to 1024, and the script works by reading this value, and when it exceeds or is below a certain value, it will call the servos to move the arm.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}

-# Starter Project: Simon Says Game
+# Starter Project

-The Simon Says game is a memory game where you copy series of flashing lights using buttons.
+My starter project was the Simon Says game, a memory game where you copy series' of flashing lights using buttons.
 It's comprised of four buttons with LED lights underneath, a buzzer for sound, and a micro controller that runs the game.
 There are two switches, one to control the power and one to enable or disable the sound buzzer.
+All the parts are soldered to a board.

 [![Starter Project](https://i3.ytimg.com/vi/HAckeBsume0/maxresdefault.jpg)](https://www.youtube.com/watch?v=HAckeBsume0&ab_channel=BlueStampEng)